amboltio/emily-cli/demos/face-mask-detector/README.md

 	* You can either clone or download as a ZIP (remember to unzip)
 2. Open a terminal and locate the /emily-cli/demos folder
 3. Run ```$ emily import ./face-mask-detector/face-mask-detector-api``` to import the Emily project and initialize the local environment
-4. Press `y` to let Emily overwrite existing files.
-This updates the project to your current version of Emily.
-5. Select a Full or PyTorch image
-6. Press `n` to not mount data from a local folder
-7. Choose if you want to run your project with GPU:
-	* If you have CUDA enabled you can press `y` to run it with your GPU
-	* Else, press `n`

 **Running the API**